roneesh/test_app/readme.md

 1. Run 'npm install'
 2. Run 'npm start' to start the app
-3. Change the port number in js/index.js
+3. Change the port number in js/index.js if you're already using 3000.

 ## Architecture